appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/Generic Rest Adapter/2018-11-06-BasicAuthentication.md

 * Support for uploading sample XML documents to define schema for XML content during REST Adapter configuration.
 * Support for uploading sample JSON documents to define schema during REST Adapter configuration.

+**Protip**  XML documents passed to a REST endpoint that support the XML content type must comply with the XML schema specified during trigger (inbound) REST configuration.
+When the REST invokes a target endpoint, the XML response must comply with the XML schema specified during invoke (outbound) REST response configuration. {: .notice--info}

 5. Select the Content-Type from the drop down list and Click on Validate button for validating the URL.